Balaje/Summation-by-parts/README.md

   1.4830558912540412
 ```

-We generally observe optimal rate of convergence for this problem.
+We generally observe an optimal rate of convergence for this problem.

 ### Example 2: